REPERTORY ONLINE LEARNING EVENTS

 What Do We Do?

-Our training programs will benefit all performers, regardless of their level of expertise and further the education and the development of each artist.
+Due to the Covid-19 Pandemic, Our training programs have now moved to a zoom platform.
+They continue to benefit all performers, regardless of their level of expertise and further the education and the development of each artist.

 The studios are separated into distinct divisions as follows:

 Dramatic Arts Studio will concentrate on techniques for the actor building upon a foundation to strengthen their abilities to create characters through the script, script analysis, and scene study, as well as understanding the style of the work they are bringing to life in performance.

 American Musical Theater Studio will focus on the various musical and dramatic characteristics of the American Musical Theater canon as well as The Great American Songbook, with emphasis on text, diction, and musical style.